 Breast Augmentation is the most common cosmetic procedure performed in the United States.
 The goal of this surgery is to enlarge the size of the breasts.
-The results can lead to an improved proportion with the rest of the body, resolve any size differences, re-create volume loss from pregnancy or weight change, or even to just enhance the breasts.
-It has been well established that patients gain increased self confidence and quality of life if performed under the correct circumstances.
+The results can lead to an improved proportion with the rest of the body, resolve any size differences, re-create volume loss from pregnancy or weight change, or even just enhance the breasts.
+It has been well established that patients gain increased self-confidence and quality of life if performed under the correct circumstances.
 Outside of cosmetic surgery, breast augmentation is frequently performed to treat congenital breast anomalies as well as breast reconstruction in patients with breast cancer.

 About Breast Augmentation